 What Is Required?
 (Documents & Cost)

-Current cost is $535 peso (~$30)
+- Money: Current cost is $535 pesos (~$30)

-Save The Hassle: Complete Your FMM Online
+Save the Hassle: Complete Your FMM Online

-Do I Need Any Paperwork For My Vehicle?
+Do I Need Any Paperwork for My Vehicle?

-2 - Insurance: Auto & Travel
+2. Insurance: Auto & Travel

 Auto Insurance

-As of 2014, the Mexican government requires liability auto insurance, at the minimum, for all vehicles traveling on federal roads all throughout Mexico.
+As of 2014, the Mexican government requires liability auto insurance, at the minimum, for all vehicles traveling on federal roads throughout Mexico.
 Insurance MUST be purchased from a Mexican provider.
 US & Canadian auto insurance is not accepted as valid insurance in Mexico.

-Liability Only vs. Full Insurance: Liability only insurance is cheaper but only covers damage done to other persons or property damaged in an accident.
+Liability Only vs. Full Insurance: Liability-only insurance is cheaper but only covers damage done to other persons or property damaged in an accident.
 It does not cover you, your passengers, or your vehicle.
 Full insurance covers liability PLUS you, your passengers, and your vehicle.

-We get our insurance from Baja Bound.
-Quick response time, American customer service reps, and great rates.
+We get our insurance from Baja Bound: quick response time, American customer service reps, and great rates.

-Insurance Tip: While canceling your US auto insurance is not advised, you can call your insurance provider and put your insurance “on-hold”.
+Insurance Tip: While canceling your US auto insurance is not advised, you can call your insurance provider and put your insurance “on hold.”
 This way, you will not be charged by your US insurer while you are in Mexico.

-Read More Article on “Is Mexico Auto Insurance Required?”
+Read More: Is Mexico Auto Insurance Required?

 Travel/Health Insurance

-3 - Is Baja California Dangerous?
+3. Is Baja California Dangerous?

 Is it dangerous along the Baja Peninsula?
-It’s natural to feel worried and keeping safe while traveling in Mexico is one of the biggest concerns for those planning a trip here.
+It’s natural to feel worried, and keeping safe while traveling in Mexico is one of the biggest concerns for those planning a trip here.

 It was a priority for us as well before we crossed into Mexico.

-- Don’t drive at night, be at your campsite/hotel before dusk.
+- Donโt drive at night; be at your campsite/hotel before dusk.

-- When free camping, ask locals if the area is safe.
+- When free-camping, ask locals if the area is safe.

 - Know the current situation in the region you are traveling in.